OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

 If you have these lines - you already have a conda installation - its useful to stop and think here about if you really want to reinstall conda/mamba or continue with your previous versions.

 - **Reasons for reinstalling:**
     - Changing the location of installation - your home directory has a limited amount of space, as your projects progress and you install more packages a large amount of space will be taken up.
 For those at WIMM using the JADE cluster, it is now recommended to install Mamba in your `/project` folder, which can be easily increased in size.
-In the case of the course, you will be working in the folder `/var/scratch/$USER`, as you have already been.
+In the case of the OBDS Training course, you will be working in the folder `/var/scratch/$USER`, as you have already been.

 - **Reasons to continue with your previous version:**
     - you already have a load of environments set up and it is working perfectly fine